Television’s Spatial Capital Location, Relocation, Dislocation

 Modeling media studies research that considers the intersection of production, textuality, distribution, and reception, Myles McNutt identifies how the expansion of where television is produced has intersected with the kinds of places represented on television, and how shifts in the production, distribution, and consumption of television content have shifted the burden of representing cities and countries both locally and internationally.
 Through a combination of industry interviews, textual analysis, and in-depth consideration of industry and audience discourse, the book argues that where television takes place matters more today than it ever has, but that the current system of spatial capital remains constrained by traditional industry logics that limit the depth of engagement with place identity even as the expectation of authenticity grows significantly.

-Representing a cross section of media industry studies, television studies, and cultural geography, this book will appeal to scholars and students within multiple areas of media studies, including media industry studies, production studies, and audience studies, in addition to television studies broadly.
-In addition, the book also serves discussions of media within cultural geography.
+Representing a cross section of media industry studies, television studies, and cultural geography, this book will appeal to scholars and students within multiple areas of media studies, including production studies and audience studies, in addition to television studies broadly.

 Introduction 1.
 Spatial Capital in the Era of Mobile Production: Here, There, and Everywhere 2.
 The Textual Burden of Spatial Capital: Strategies for Dropping the Pin 3.
 Distributional Limits of Spatial Capital: Not There, But Anywhere 4.
 Discursive Hierarchies of Spatial Capital: "Like A Character in the Show" 5.
 Spatial Capital and Social Media: Amplifiers, Arbiters, and the Mountains of North Dakota 6.
 Conclusion - Location, Relocation, Dislocation